-Students will utilize Health Canada's Population Health Approach: Determinants of Health ( www.hc-sc.gc.ca/hppb/phdd/determinants/index.html) as a framework for thinking about assessment, community resources, health promotion, illness/injury prevention, rehabilitation and self-care.
+Students will utilize Health Canada's Population Health Approach: Determinants of Health (www.hc-sc.gc.ca/hppb/phdd/determinants/index.html) as a framework for thinking about assessment, community resources, health promotion, illness/injury prevention, rehabilitation and self-care.
 Other frameworks may be useful in providing structure for data gathering, care implementation and for organizing the case presentation.
-For example: Fisher et al. (2000) for palliative care clients and Stanhope & Knollmueller (2000) in general.
 As students debrief their nursing experiences each week, they will consider these concepts as they apply to their clients.
 The course, NURS 7100 - Community Nursing: Partnerships and Health describes several perspectives that could be taken about community, health and partnership.
-The course also describes the Stage Model of behaviour change (Prochaska) that will be useful in developing the interventions appropriate for the family.
-The home care agency's nursing model might be useful.
+The course also describes the Stage Model of behaviour change v Assignment Details (cont'd)

+(Prochaska) that will be useful in developing the interventions appropriate for the family.
+The home health agency's nursing model might be useful.
 The NURS 1019, Clinical Techniques: Assessment course describes a format for assessment.
 Also, the instructor is available for consultation.
 Students are encouraged to use various resources to understand the concepts and organize the client information for the presentation.